kyletimmermans/kyletimmermans.github.io/README.md

 ### IF YOU MAKE EDITS TO CVE GISTS IN OFFICIAL GITHUB GISTS, YOU MUST UPDATE IT HERE INSIDE cves.html

 <div>&ensp;&ensp;-Permalinks put in main pages so they are accessible outside of /pages/ and without .html by removing item.file to item.name in layouts/default.html, includes/header.html, includes/homeheader.html, includes/mobileheader.html.
 Have to do this for the normal view and the dropdown view.
+| downcase to fix endpoint names after the /